Policy and Procedure #161.0, Purchasing

 2.5 Superintendents, Principals and Managers shall:

-• their signature indicates that all charges for the cardholder(s) under their supervision have been reviewed and approved and that such charges are in compliance with Board policies and procedures, and
+1. understand that their signature indicates that all charges for the cardholder(s) under their supervision have been reviewed and approved and that such charges are following Board policies and procedures;

-8. understand if purchasing card changes are delegated to administrative staff, the superintendent, principal or manager must approve and be copied on all email change requests; and
+9. understand if purchasing card changes are delegated to administrative staff, the superintendent, principal, or manager must approve and be copied on all email change requests; and

-9. ensure that Purchasing Services is advised if a cardholder’s employment with the Board ends, or the employee goes on a leave or changes work location.
+10. ensure that Purchasing Services is advised if a cardholder’s employment with the Board ends, or the employee goes on leave or changes work location.

 2.6 Cardholders shall: